Volkswagen Passat Review & Prices

 The Volkswagen Passat was always a big car, but with the latest one being even bigger, it’s mildly intimidating to drive around town, and you don’t have the advantage of a high driving position improving visibility like you would in a big SUV.
 However, to make up for this, the Passat’s steering is pretty light, so it doesn’t feel at all cumbersome.

-You’ll barely notice lumps and bumps in the road thanks to the soft suspension, which means you won’t wince if you hit a pothole and negotiating speed bumps won’t have you making a detour for the nearest chiropractor.
+You’ll barely notice lumps and bumps in the road thanks to the soft suspension, which means you won’t wince if you hit a pothole and negotiating speed humps won’t have you making a detour for the nearest chiropractor.
+The adaptive suspension system, which lets you choose between sportier or comfort-focused suspension on the move, is worth the extra money, mainly because it makes the car even more comfy over bumps than the standard setup.

-All cars have a reversing camera so you don’t have to worry about judging just how far back the car goes, and a system that automatically parks the car is also standard fit.
+All cars have a reversing camera so you don’t have to worry about judging just how far back the car goes – though the resolution is disappointingly poor – and a system that automatically parks the car is also standard fit.
 This includes a ‘memory’ feature, so if you have an awkward manoeuvre to park up at home or work you can ask the car to remember the movements and do it for you in the future.

 On the motorway